Home » Autism Advocacy » Center Stage: Famous People With Autism

 Author of Period Power and expert in menstrual health, Maisie Hill, shared snippets of her autism diagnosis on her Instagram account and podcast.

-She shared a picture bearing the words “I’m autistic”.
-In her caption, she wrote: “A year or so ago I had a professional blindspot in terms of how autism presents in those born female…as I researched, I realized that a lot of it rang true for me and I’ve spent the last year wondering if I’m autistic.
-Last week I received a formal diagnosis and it has allowed me to make so much sense of my life.”
+She shared a picture bearing the words “I’m autistic.”
+In her caption, she wrote: “A year or so ago, I had a professional blind spot in terms of how autism presents in those born female… as I researched, I realized that a lot of it rang true for me, and I’ve spent the last year wondering if I’m autistic.
+Last week I received a formal diagnosis, which allowed me to make so much sense of my life.”

 Download our FREE guide on the best Autism Resources for Parents

-From this list of popular figures we can see that autism is not limited to any particular social background, ethnic group, intellectual ability, or appearance.
+This list of popular figures shows that autism is not limited to any particular social background, ethnic group, intellectual ability, or appearance.
 These inspirational people also highlight that an autism diagnosis does not always limit one’s ability to excel.

 Even though many of the people above faced challenges at a young age, they have surmounted many obstacles.
 By drawing on their interests, they’ve used autism as a gift and shared their respective talents with society.